MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

     -   [Download the tar file from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and install it **OR** install using your local package manager.

-    -   Set `JAVA_HOME` to the installation path for the JDK or JRE you just installed.
+    -   Set `JAVA_HOME` to the installation path for the JDK or JRE you installed.
         For example, if the installation path was `/usr/lib/jvm/jdk1.8.0_45/jre`, then the command would be:

             export JAVA_HOME=/usr/lib/jvm/jdk1.8.0_45/jre

 3. Install [Microsoft R Server 2016](../install/r-server-install-linux-server.md), which includes ScaleR for multi-processor and big data support.
-Microsoft R Server can be downloaded from Volume License Service Center, MSDN and Visual Studio Dev Essentials.
-The file you download will also contain the DeployR installer.
+Microsoft R Server can be downloaded from Volume License Service Center, MSDN, and Visual Studio Dev Essentials.
+The file your download will also contain the DeployR installer.

 1. Make sure the system repositories are up-to-date prior to installing DeployR.
-The following commands *do not install anything*; however running them will ensure that the repositories contain the latest software.
+The following commands *do not install anything*; however running them ensures that the repositories contain the latest software.
 Run the following command:
     + For Redhat / CentOS:
       ```NA
       sudo yum clean all